 The single most important thing is to invest in yourself.

-Be financially literate and learn new skills such as the Excel modeling and asset allocation strategies detailed herein.
+Be financially literate and learn new skills such as how to read candlestick charts, basic excel skills to keep track of your portfolio and the more advanced asset allocation strategies.

 Invest in life